What is it about?

 The European Commission works with EU countries to develop their school education systems.
 While each country is responsible for the organisation and content of its education and training systems, there are advantages in working together on issues of shared concern.
 The European Commission supports national efforts in two main ways:

 - The Commission works closely with national policy-makers to help them develop their school education policies and systems.
-It gathers and shares information and analysis and encourages the exchange of good policy practices through the schools policy thematic working groups.
+It gathers and shares information and analysis and encourages the exchange of good policy practices through the working groups.
+For example, schools policy working groups active from 2011-2013 focused on: Early school leaving; Early childhood education and care; Mathematics, science and technology and Teacher professional development.
+Working Group on Schools Policy worked further in 2014-2015 on topics of Initial Teacher Education and Early school leaving.

-- Through the Erasmus+ programme, it invests millions of euros each year in projects that promote school exchanges, school development, the education of school staff, school assistantships and more.
+- Through the Erasmus+ programme, the Commission contributes millions of euros each year in European cooperation projects that promote school exchanges, school development, school staff professional development and more.

 Education ministers from EU countries have identified the following priority areas: